nayatronix01/ansible-playbooks/README.md

 Note down location you want to use
 Search for Azure AD in search box at the top of the page
 Select App Registrations
-Create App Registration and Secret.
-Copy Secret
+Create App Registrations and Secret.
+Copy Client ID and Secret
 Run Azure Powershell Cli
 Check AKS version - az aks get-versions --location <location. --subscription <mysubscriptionid>
 Copy azure_create_aks.yml to Powershell cli